ghi-electronics/Documentation/software/dynamic/dynamic (2).md

 ---

 ## Variables
-Due can hold up to 26 variables one for letters a-z.
-The only data type used in Due is integers.
+DUE can hold up to 26 variables one for letters a-z.
+The only data type used in DUE is integers.
 All variables created are global in nature.

 ---